AnaHill/AnaHill.github.io/work.md

 ### 🔍 📝 **DocLaTex** ([repo](https://github.com/AnaHill/Write-LaTeX-documents-using-Word))
 Write LaTeX documents together with co-authors that use only MS Word, combines **Powershell**, **Pandoc**, **LaTeX**, and **Markdown**, more info [here](academic.html#DocLaTex).

+# 📊 Trainings 💻

+## Industrial Data Hothouse - Solita, Solita
+📅 _May 2023 - June 2023_

+In this 4-week long program, participants learned the concepts of industrial data and OT-IT convergence, edge computing and hybrid cloud in manufacturing and industrial data modelling and contextualization.
+We considered multiple technologies and partners, especially in Industrial IoT (IIoT) perceptive, for example Snowflake, Databricks, Crosser.io, Litmus, Nokia MX Industrial Edge, cybersecurity, Docker, OPC UA, and MQTT.

+## Agile Data Engine (ADE) for Data Engineers, Agile Data Engine
+📅 _April 2023 - April 2023_

+The key areas of this certificate are the following: 1) introduction to using ADE, 2) Hands-on training in a streamlined data warehouse project, 3) Comprehensive theory on ADE features and data modeling concepts.
+After this one week training, participants can succesfully import, model, and publish data.

 # 📝 Blogging
 I share my thoughts from time to time (all posts 👉[here](/blog/)); my latest posts are following: